 Drums

-Dynamic microphones are great for live performances, where the drums’ sound needs to be reinforced through the PA system.
-They also have the ability to handle high sound pressure levels, making them suitable for use with drum kits.
+Dynamic microphones, on the other hand, are known for their durability and resistance to feedback.
+They are great for live performances, where the drums’ sound needs to be reinforced through the PA system.
+They also have the ability to handle high sound pressure levels, making them suitable for close-miking.

 Check out our recommendations for the best drum microphones.